fadiljaleel/Fadil_Jaleel_Website/README.md

-# Portfolio & Blog Website
+# Portfolio & Blog Website.

 A modern, responsive portfolio and blog website built with Next.js 14, TypeScript, and Tailwind CSS.
 This website showcases my work, skills, and blog posts with a focus on performance, accessibility, and user experience.